nextcloud/documentation/admin_manual/operations/considerations_on_monitoring.rst

 Apache
 ^^^^^^

 The apache error and access log should also be monitored.
-Significant spontanious changes of the number of requests per second should also be monitored and looked into.
+Significant spontaneous changes of the number of requests per second should also be monitored and looked into.